Jiasen-Zhang/CWRU-Course/Written2.md

 10. Consider the optimization problem $max_{(\lambda, x)} \sum_i \lambda_if_i(x),  \sum_i \lambda_i=1, \lambda_i \geq 0, \(i=1,…,n\)$.
 Show that $\lambda^\* = (0,…,0,1,0,…0)$ is always a feasible optimal solution regardless of the optimal $x^*$.
 (20 points)

+The given optimization problem is the dual problem of

 Answer:

 11. Write down the dynamic programming recursion for the backward algorithm in HMMs.
 (10 points)